KlipperScreen/KlipperScreen/docs/Configuration.md

 [printer Ender 3 Pro]
 # Define the moonraker host/port if different from 127.0.0.1 and 7125
 moonraker_host: 127.0.0.1
+# ports 443 and 7130 will use https/wss
 moonraker_port: 7125
 # Moonraker API key if this is not connecting from a trusted client IP
 moonraker_api_key: False